Woody Paige: Super conferences are coming ... now Colorado needs a rival

 On the local front, who will become the Buffaloes’ primary rival now?
 We established in the past week that the Broncos’ bitter rivals are no longer the Raiders or the Chiefs, but the Jets.

 Of course, the Cornhuskers were the Buffs’ dreaded adversaries back to 1898, even though Nebraska always considered Colorado garden tools – until Bill McCartney circled the game in red and started humiliating the Huskers.
 But when they split up – with Nebraska moving to the Big Ten and the Buffaloes to the Pac-12 – they stopped meeting.
-They last played in 2019 (a 34-10 CU overtime victory) and will play again in the home opener in Boulder Sept 9 with a kickoff at 9 a.m. (a time that has caused the Pac-12 one of its myriad troubles).
+They last played in 2019 and will play again in the home opener in Boulder Sept 9 with a kickoff at 10 a.m. (a time that has caused the Pac-12 one of its myriad troubles).
 Nevertheless, that rivalry is history.

 Colorado-Utah has become the “rivalry’’ in marketing only since both transferred to the Pac-12, but the designation was contrived.
 The two adjacent states’ real rivalry is between ski slopes in Park City and Vail.